-Housing starts are expected to total 946,000 in tomorrow’s update for April, based on The Capital Spectator’s median econometric forecast (seasonally adjusted annual rate).
-The projection represents no change vs. the previously reported 946,000 for March.
+Housing starts are expected to total 949,000 units (seasonally adjusted annual rate) in tomorrow’s update for April, according to The Capital Spectator’s median point forecast for several econometric estimates.
+The projection represents a moderate gain in residential construction vs. March.

 VAR-3: A vector autoregression model that analyzes three economic series to project housing starts: new home sales, newly issued permits for residential construction, and the monthly supply of homes for sale.
 VAR analyzes the interdependent relationships of these series with housing starts through history.
 The forecasts are run in R using the “vars” package.